-- Upgrading from the Internet use this method to upgrade the FiOS Router's firmware by remotely downloading an updated software image file. - Upgrading from a local computer use a software image file predownloaded to the computer's disk drive to upgrade.
+- Upgrading from a local computer use a software image file predownloaded to the computer's disk drive or located on the accompanying evaluation CD. - Upgrading from the Internet use this method to upgrade the FiOS Router's firmware by remotely downloading an updated software image file.